justmarkham/kaggle-allstate/allstate-paper.md

 3. **Number of shopping points:**
 	* As seen in the plot below, the training set contained a roughly normal distribution of "shopping points" (the number of quotes a customer reviewed), whereas the test set contained a a very different distribution.<br />![Comparing Number of Shopping Points in Training vs Test Sets](allstate-viz-1.png)
 	* I concluded that the number of shopping points was probably deliberately truncated in the test set in order to limit the information available to competitors and make the problem more challenging.
+(Kaggle later [confirmed](http://www.kaggle.com/c/allstate-purchase-prediction-challenge/forums/t/7240/is-the-test-data-truncation-a-trim-or-thinning-out) that the test set was truncated, but [declined](http://www.kaggle.com/c/allstate-purchase-prediction-challenge/forums/t/7119/recreating-a-truncated-test) to provide details on the truncation algorithm.)
 I also concluded that it might be useful to similarly truncate the training set (for cross-validation) to provide more accurate estimates of test error during the modeling process.

 4. **Predictive power of final quote before purchase:**
 	* As seen in the plot below, the final quote a customer requests before the "purchase point" is hugely predictive (in the training set) of which options they will actually purchase.
 The final quote correctly predicted the purchased options 50% to 75% of the time, with that percentage steadily increasing as customers review more quotes.<br />![Effect of Number of Shopping Points on Predictive Power of Last Quote](allstate-viz-2.png)